Delicious Vegetarian Restaurants Montreal: 20 Recommendations

 For the vegetarian who likes the taste of meat while not actually eating meat, ChuChai will fool the best of you with their expertly prepared Thai dishes with faux duck, chicken, and shrimp.
 More upscale than most of the other eateries on this list, the atmosphere is hip and caters to a young professional crowd (with the occasional influx of hipster-types).
 Their cocktail list is almost as expansive as their dinner menu, making this a great choice for a night out.

-Vegetarian, vegan options.
+Vegetarian, vegan and gluten-free

 Vegan and vegetarian

 If you love Asian food but not the meat, Yuan Buffet may your personal oasis.
 Offering all-you-can-eat Thai, Japanese and Chinese dishes at an affordable price, there’s no better place to get your fill of that umami goodness.
 Fried, rolled and covered in sauce these plant-based dishes are brought right to your table.
 Bring a friend or a few to try a bit of everything – sharing is easy when there’s no food restrictions to get in your way!

 For the vegan with a sweet tooth, Sophie Sucrée mixes up homemade cakes and baked goods with a healthy dose of love.
 Sophie, the bakery’s namesake, was owner Milene Laoun’s grandmother, who instilled in her a love of baking and a pride in serving up creations that are as artful as they are delicious.
 They also host weekend brunches and high tea services in their quintessentially-feminine and whimsical cafe.